 But the one shark you probably won’t see on the Great Barrier Reef is the great white shark.

 Great white sharks prefer the colder waters of the Southern Ocean.
 But having said that, this video tells a different story.
 This great white shark was spotted near Lady Elliot Island, which is the southernmost coral cay of the Great Barrier Reef.

 How many species of sharks are there in the Great Barrier Reef?

 The Great Barrier Reef is home to possibly the largest number of shark species in the world.

-There are more than 134 species of sharks that live in and around this huge reef system.
+There are more than 134 species of sharks that live on the Great Barrier Reef around this huge reef system.

 These sharks share the reef with over 1,500 species of fish, rays which includes manta rays, turtles and many other underwater creatures.

-Do tiger sharks live in the coral reef?
+Do tiger sharks live in the Great Barrier Reef?

 As already mentioned, tiger sharks are one of the many shark species found on the Great Barrier Reef.

 Tiger sharks are one of the few shark species which give birth to live young.
 They are born to predate and have been known to grow to over 5 metres (16 feet 5 inches) in length.